-All Rate-Quality curves and BD rate gain plots are provided in the attachment as well as online here https://dash-large-files.akamaized.net/WAVE/3GPP/5GVideo/Bitstreams/Scenario-1-FHD/AV1/Characterization/.
+[Based on currently available results, Rate-Quality curves and BD rate gain plots are provided in the attachment as well as online here https://dash-large-files.akamaized.net/WAVE/3GPP/5GVideo/Bitstreams/Scenario-1-FHD/AV1/Characterization/.]

 8.4.3.3 Scenario 3: Screen Content

-This clause provides characterization of AV1 mode configurations against H.264/AVC for Scenario 3 Screen Content.
-In particular,
+This clause provides information related to the characterization of AV1 mode configurations against H.264/AVC for Scenario 3 Screen Content.

+For this scenario, the the PSNR ranges of the curves between AV1 and H.264/AVC overlaps at an average of at 21 % and can be as low as 15 % in the non RA configuration and an average of 73 % and can be as low as 62 % in the RA configuration.

+[In particular,

-Table 8.4.3.3-1 provides the BD rate gain of AV1 with S3-AV1-01 against H.264/AVC with configuration S3-JM-01, i.e. with the screen content scenario reference sequences and no fixed random access.
+Table 8.4.3.3-1 provides the BD rate gain of AV1 with S3-AV1-01 against H.264/AVC with configuration S3-JM-01, i.e., with the screen content scenario reference sequences and no fixed random access.

-Table 8.4.3.3-2 provides the BD rate gain of AV1 with S3-AV1-02 against H.264/AVC with configuration S3-JM-02, i.e. with the screen content scenario reference sequences with fixed Random access every second.
+Table 8.4.3.3-2 provides the BD rate gain of AV1 with S3-AV1-02 against H.264/AVC with configuration S3-JM-02, i.e., with the screen content scenario reference sequences with fixed Random access every second.

-Table 8.4.3.3-1 BD rate gain of AV1 with S3-AV1-01 against H.264/AVC with configuration S3-JM-01, i.e. with the screen content scenario reference sequences and no fixed random access
+Table 8.4.3.3-1 BD rate gain of AV1 with S3-AV1-01 against H.264/AVC with configuration S3-JM-01, i.e., with the screen content scenario reference sequences and no fixed random access